 Tesla settles with Walmart over solar panel installations, fires

-NEW YORK, Nov 5 (Reuters) - Walmart Inc WMT.N has settled its lawsuit accusing Tesla Inc TSLA.O of negligence in installing solar panels atop hundreds of the retailer's stores and causing at least seven fires.
+NEW YORK, Nov 5 (Reuters) - Walmart Inc WMT.N has agreed to settle its legal dispute accusing Tesla Inc TSLA.O of negligence in the installation of solar panels atop hundreds of its stores, resulting in at least seven fires.

-In a joint statement on Tuesday, the companies said they were "pleased to have resolved the issues raised by Walmart" concerning the installations, and looked forward to "a safe re-energization of our sustainable energy systems."
+In a joint statement provided by Tesla on Tuesday, the companies said they were "pleased to have resolved the issues raised by Walmart" concerning the installations, and looked forward to "a safe re-energization of our sustainable energy systems."

-Walmart had sued Tesla for breach of contract on Aug.
-20 in a New York state court in Manhattan, seeking to have its solar panels removed from more than 240 stores.
+Walmart had sued Tesla in August, accusing its Tesla Energy affiliate of "widespread, systematic negligence" in the installation of solar panels, and asking that the panels be removed from more than 240 stores.

-The Bentonville, Arkansas-based retailer said the fires occurred between 2012 and 2018.
-It voluntarily ended its lawsuit without prejudice, meaning the world's largest retailer could sue again if something goes wrong.

-Terms of the settlement were not disclosed.
-Walmart had no immediate additional comment.
-Tesla and its respective lawyers did not immediately respond to requests for comment.
+Terms of the accord were not disclosed.
+Walmart, Tesla and their respective lawyers did not immediately respond to requests for comment.

-Tesla, which is better known for its electric cars, acquired the solar business known as Tesla Energy Operations in 2016 when it paid $2.6 billion for the former SolarCity Corp.

-Walmart had accused Tesla of "widespread, systematic negligence" and ignoring prudent industry practices by relying on untrained and unsupervised personnel to install and maintain its panels, and prioritizing speed and profit over safety.

 (Reporting by Jonathan Stempel in New York; Editing by Bernadette Baum)